adetoye-dev/books-library-app/README.md

 3. MongoDB - NoSQL database
 4. Mongoose - Object data modeling library for MongoDB
 5. React Vite - Frontend framework

+1. Node.js: Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+It is used for building scalable network applications and is particularly well-suited for building server-side web applications.
+Get started with node [here](https://nodejs.org/en/docs/guides/getting-started-guide)
+2. Express: Express is a fast and lightweight web application framework for Node.js.
+It provides a robust set of features for building web and mobile applications.

+3. MongoDB: MongoDB is a popular NoSQL database that stores data in flexible, JSON-like documents.
+It is particularly well-suited for use with Node.js and offers great scalability and performance.

+5. Mongoose: Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
+It provides a higher level of abstraction than the MongoDB driver, making it easier to work with MongoDB data in Node.js.

+6. React: React is a popular JavaScript library for building user interfaces.
+It allows developers to build reusable UI components and provides a declarative programming model for building UIs.

 ## API Endpoints